Mamaweegee123/MediaWave2000/README.md

 ## MediaWave Converter

 A separate app included with MediaWave2000.
-Drop video files onto it and it batch-converts them to either .mp4,  with consistent framing — removes letterboxing, normalizes resolution, handles subtitle burn-in.
+Drop video files onto it and it batch-converts them to either .mp4, .mkv, or .avi,  with consistent framing — removes letterboxing, normalizes resolution, handles subtitle burn-in.
 Useful for old MKVs, weird rips, or anything that doesn't play smoothly out of the box.

 Requires **ffmpeg** to be installed.
 See `docs/Converter Guide.txt` for setup.